 MyLO is the web tool used for delivery of many of the University of Tasmania units at AIEN.
-To log on to MyLO, students will need their username and passphrase.
+To log on to MyLO, students will need their username and password as shown on their first enrolment statement.

-To log on to your MyLO site, please go to: www.utas.edu.au/mylo
+To log on to your MyLO site, please go to: utas.edu.au/mylo